Unix security: Viruses and virus scanners

-Unix-like operating systems are immune to most Microsoft Windows viruses because binaries created to run on Windows generally won't run on other platforms.
-However, many Unix like installations provide file storage services to Microsoft Windows clients, such as through the use of Samba software, and may unintentionally become a repository for viruses stored by users.
-It is common for Unix servers to act as mail transfer agents and as a consequence email virus scanning is often installed.
-The ClamAV virus scanner is available in source code form and may be used to scan Unix file systems for viruses which infect other operating systems.

 There are viruses and worms that target Unix-like operating systems.
 In fact, the first computer worm—the Morris worm—targeted Unix systems.

+There are virus scanners for UNIX-like systems, from multiple vendors.

 Firewalls

 Network firewall protects systems and networks from network threats which exist on the opposite side of the firewall.
 Firewalls can block access to strictly internal services, unwanted users and in some cases filter network traffic by content.

 iptables

 iptables is the current user interface for interacting with Linux kernel netfilter functionality.
 It replaced ipchains.
 Other Unix like operating systems may provide their own native functionality and other open source firewall products exist.
-More detailed information about iptables is contained elsewhere.
-A brief discussion is contained here in order to describe how iptables may be used to configure a Linux firewall.